Victoria Azarenka: 2024–2025: Australian Open fourth round, 2025 season early end

 Azarenka entered the 2024 Australian Open as 18th seed and defeated Camila Giorgi, Clara Tauson and 11th seed Jeļena Ostapenko to reach the fourth round where she lost to Dayana Yastremska.

 Following a disappointing second round exit at Indian Wells, Azarenka fought back at the second half of the “Sunshine Double”, the WTA 1000 2024 Miami Open where she reached the semifinals.
-She defeated 7th seed Qinwen Zheng and 24th seed Katie Boulter in the third and fourth round, respectively.
-She then lost to Elena Rybakina, after winning the second set 6-0 and a final set tiebreak.
+She defeated seventh seed Zheng Qinwen and 24th seed Katie Boulter in the third and fourth round, respectively.
+She then lost to Elena Rybakina, losing the final set tiebreak despite winning the second set 6–0.